 - Boat racing on the water

-- Allow your children to construct a lemonade stand or bird house with hammer, glue, nails, and wood if they are old enough and responsible enough.
+- Allow your children to make a lemonade stand or bird house with hammer, glue, nails, and wood if they are old enough and responsible enough.

 Stop Playing For Them